 - Building and construction materials

-Before you ask for materials and services think carefully about which will be of most benefit to your organization as what can be donated will be different for each company.
-Donations like this for example can be very useful for corporate fundraising events or very specific corporate giving projects.
+Before you ask for materials and services, think carefully about which will be of most benefit to your organisation, as what can be donated will be different for each company.
+Donations like this, for example, can be very useful for corporate fundraising events or very specific corporate giving projects.

 Whilst you’re doing your research, the following questions may help to establish which companies are the best fit for your organisation:

 - What are the values of this company?
-Most companies will have specific parameters for the kind of projects and organizations they would like to sponsor.
+Most companies will have specific parameters for the kind of projects and organisations they would like to sponsor.
 Take Verizon Foundation, they support education, healthcare, and energy management.
-Find yourself a company that really fits with your organization to increase your chances of receiving that funding.
+Find yourself a company that really fits with your organisation to increase your chances of receiving charitable contributions.

-- How much money does my organisation need?
-Some companies may not have set limits to how much they can sponsor through Community Grants but others will have set limits.
+- How much charitable donation does my organisation need?
+Some companies may not have set limits to how much they can sponsor through Community Grants, but others will have set limits.
 Think about how many of your online fundraising goals you would like to reach subsidies and how much sponsorship you need for your campaign.
-Sometimes it makes more sense to ask for many smaller amounts of financial support whilst other times it’s better to put your time and effort in getting a few big donations.
+Sometimes it makes more sense to ask for many smaller amounts of financial support, whilst other times, it’s better to put your time and effort into getting a few big donations.

-Company donations can really help your organisation to meet your fundraising target or it can help a specific project or longer running campaign.
+Corporate donations can really help your organisation to meet your fundraising target, or they can help a specific project or longer-running campaign.
 Although these can’t be implemented as quickly as other forms of corporate giving, they really are worth it in the long run.